 Spend a day or two discovering quaint Ponce Inlet, Ponce Inlet Lighthouse and Marine Science Center.
 At 175-feet tall and 203 steps, Ponce Inlet Lighthouse is at once one of the area’s hidden gems and quite a stand out.

-Watch this video and to reach new heights at Ponce Inlet Lighthouse!
+Watch video: Reach new heights at Florida's tallest lighthouse, Ponce Inlet Lighthouse!

 Steeped in history, the lighthouse was built in 1887 and was first lit by a kerosene lamp November 1 of that year.
 The first order fixed Fresnel lens was made in Paris in 1867 and is now part of the museum's permanent display of one of the finest collections of restored Fresnel lenses in the world.
 The pristine lighthouse museum grounds offer a rare glimpse into the lives of former lighthouse keepers as well as humble Cuban rafts found washed ashore.